Basic Quantum Algorithms: Quantum states and entanglement

 Expanding the left-hand side, we obtain the following system of equations:

-Since this system has no solution, the 2-qubit state $\ket{\psi}$ cannot be written as the Kronecker product of 1-qubit states.
-In quantum mechanics, a composite quantum system may have a definite state $\ket{\psi}$ while parts of the system have no definite state.
+Since this system has no solution, the two-qubit state $\ket{\psi}$ cannot be written as the Kronecker product of single-qubit states.
+In quantum mechanics, a composite quantum system may have a definite pure state $\ket{\psi}$ while a subsystem does not have a definite pure state.